kleells/JSAnswerGame/README.md

 None.
 Viewer only needs to utilize Live Server through the index.html file.

 ## Uses
 Add user functionality with JavaScript to an HTML.
 A small amount of Bootsrap and even less CSS were used in this project.
 I also used this project to focus on the structure of my JS file.
 Trying to create consistent line breaks, use of quotation marks, etc.

+I also used this to watch a tutorial on VSCode.
+I learned bout Snippets and would like to learn more about them in the future.

 ##  How I veered from the original project
 - changed the sentence structure of answers coded in JS file
 - added different holidays that instructor
 - changed some longer const/var/let names